w3c/wai-website/pages/planning-policies/business-case/bibliography.md

 * [_Absence of U.S. Regulation Leads to Web Accessibility Lawsuits_](https://www.practicalecommerce.com/Absence-of-U-S-Regulation-Leads-to-Web-Accessibility-Lawsuits){:rel="nofollow"}.
 Roggio, A.; Practical Ecommerce (2015).<br />
 Type: Opinion piece/editorial  <br />
-Summary: An article that expresses the authors view that the U.S. Department of Justice sis sending mixed signals about whether or not websites really need to be accessible.
+Summary: An article that expresses the authors view that the U.S. Department of Justice is sending mixed signals about whether or not websites really need to be accessible.
 The author feels this leads to the rapid increase in litigation seen in the US vs other countries.

 * [_List of Web Accessibility-Related Litigation and Settlements_](http://www.karlgroves.com/2011/11/15/list-of-web-accessibility-related-litigation-and-settlements/){:rel="nofollow"}.
 Groves, K. (2017).<br />
 Type: Begun in 2011 as curated list, now maintained by the community via GitHub  <br />